In Brief

 The instrument that would detect the paralysis was the paralysis itself.

-This is anosognosia — from the Greek a-noso-agnosia, "lack of knowledge of disease."
+This is anosognosia — from the Greek a-noso-gnosia, "lack of knowledge of disease."
 The patient is alert, rational, coherent.
-They can discuss their condition with perfect clarity.
-They simply cannot perceive it.
+They can discuss everything else with perfect clarity.
+The one thing they cannot perceive is the deficit itself.
 The observer is compromised by the very thing it tries to observe.

 The Spiritual Diagnosis